History of the Church of the Holy Sepulchre, Thetford

 The surviving building, the nave, was the western arm of a cruciform (cross-shaped) church: foundations of this larger church were revealed in archaeological excavations in 1969.
 Inside the nave, the north-west doorway once led into the monastic cloister.
 Several blocked windows and the blocked west doorway can also be seen.

 Architectural fragments from the vanished choir and transepts survive.
 Several can be seen built into the doorway at the east end of the nave (when it was rebuilt in the 18th century) and others, now held in store, have been conserved by English Heritage.
+You can see a selection of these in the gallery below.

 The priory had many other buildings in the Middle Ages, including the cloister ranges where the canons slept and dined, a porter’s gate lodge and several agricultural buildings.
 An adjacent 16th-century barn on Brandon Road, quite possibly part of the late medieval priory, survived until its demolition in the 1970s.